NickSeyler/MySortingAlgorithms/README.md

 # MySortingAlgorithms #

-The sorting algorithms selection sort, bubble sort, insertion sort, quick sort, and merge sort in python, java, and c++.
+The sorting algorithms selection sort, bubble sort, insertion sort, quick sort, and merge sort in Python, Java, and C++.